|

 might develop.

-Finally, after several months of correspondence, I decided to take her
+Finally, after several weeks of correspondence, I decided to take her up

-up on her offer.
-I dutifully wrote her a formal inquiry, referring
+on her offer.
+I dutifully wrote her a formal inquiry, referring to

 become my literary agent.